Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints out the effrctive username of the user
+A script that prints all the groups of the current user